 Welcome To The Saltmarsh

-Once upon a time I worked as a trauma-trained CBT therapist: charting individual mental health in a room with two chairs and a box of tissues (and, most likely, a generic image of beach pebbles).
-This way of working remains necessary and important for a great many people and situations (though perhaps without the pebbles).
+Once upon a time I worked as a trauma-trained CBT therapist: charting individual mental health in a room with two chairs and a box of tissues (and, most likely, a generic image of pebbles).
+This way of working remains necessary and important for a great many people and situations.

-I am convinced that within each of our stories is a sacred gift; inviting us onto a peregrination to find it — a journey that can take us into the restorative saltmarsh of our (healed) wounds.
-And while I’ve been privileged to help guide many others in that journey, it’s through my own peregrination that I’ve met this broken starlight most keenly.
-My own story has been my deepest medicine teacher, inspiring fellowship with other peregrini, and insisting I testify to the wonder found even — especially — in our darkest tales.
+I am convinced that within each of our stories is a sacred gift; inviting us onto a pilgrimage to find it — a voyage that often takes us beyond familiar maps and into the restorative saltmarsh of our (healed) wounds.
+And while it is a privilege to help guide others in that journey, it’s through my own peregrination that I’ve met this broken starlight most keenly.
+My own story is my deepest medicine teacher, inspires my fellowship with other peregrini, and insists I testify to the wonder found even — especially — in our darkest tales.

 The world’s greatest itinerant storyteller regularly reminds me to love God and love my neighbour.
 This is the true north that guides my compass.